Winter will soon arrive in Canada with all its teeth-chattering fury, and that means both opportunity for snow removal contractors and risk.

 • The location of your snow removal operations.
 Canada may be regarded as the land of ice and snow, but some regions experience more frequent and higher snowfall amounts than others.
 Therefore, if you operate in a municipality that gets dumped on regularly throughout the winter months, it is likely to increase your premium.

 • How many employees you have.
-The more employees you have, the greater the chance of an accident or a liability claim against you occurring.
+The more employees you have, or if you subcontract out your snow removal services, the greater the chance of an accident or a liability claim against you occurring.

 Different insurance companies charge different premiums.
-Generally, you can anticipate a premium starting at $1,250 per month for a basic commercial general liability policy with a $1 million coverage limit for a business with a truck and plow.
+Generally, you can anticipate a premium starting at $2,500 per year for a basic commercial general liability policy with a $1 million coverage limit for a business with a truck and plow that’s located outside of Ontario.
+For Ontario-based contractors, the premium may start at approximately $3,800 per year.

-If you are a handyman or handyperson, and you shovel or use a snowplow on residential driveways and paths, then you might be able to get insurance for $250 per month.
+If you are a handyperson, and you shovel or use a snowplow on residential driveways and paths, then you might be able to get insurance for $1,800 per year.

 What Liability Risks Do Snow Removal Contractors Face?